Disciplinary hearings - May 2017

 If you are supervising an electrical worker, you are responsible for ensuring that their work is completed in a competent and compliant manner.

-Ricky Winter an electrician from Christchurch was found guilty of 2 disciplinary offences of intentionally or negligently creating a risk of serious harm to any person, or a risk of significant property damage in respect of 2 properties in Christchurch, one of which was a school.
+An electrician from Christchurch was found guilty of 2 disciplinary offences of intentionally or negligently creating a risk of serious harm to any person, or a risk of significant property damage in respect of 2 properties in Christchurch, one of which was a school.

 There were multiple instances of noncompliant and electrically unsafe prescribed electrical work including at the school.
 He installed power sockets, heating circuits, wired lights back to a new distribution board all in a non-compliant manner leaving it electrically unsafe and that he failed to adequately test that installation.
 The noncompliant work was later discovered when alterations were carried out and wall linings were removed exposing the noncompliant work.